 \begin{prop} There exists an algorithm that, given $\torus \alpha, \torus \beta$, and $\bbJ_\alpha, \bbJ_\beta$ as above, terminates and with an output $\calO$ such that

-\begin{itemize} \item if there exists an isomorphism $\torus \alpha \to \torus \beta$ that is fiber and orientation preserving, the algorithm outputs $\calO$, a non-empty finite collection of isomorphisms of graphs of groups $\bbJ_\alpha \to \bbJ_\beta$, that are fiber and orientation preserving for the vertices.
-Furthermore, at least one isomorphism in $\calO$ is fiber-controlled.
+\begin{itemize} \item if there exists an isomorphism $\torus \alpha \to \torus \beta$ that is fibre and orientation preserving, the algorithm outputs $\calO$, a non-empty finite collection of isomorphisms of graphs of groups $\bbJ_\alpha \to \bbJ_\beta$, that are fibre and orientation preserving for the vertices.
+Furthermore, at least one isomorphism in $\calO$ is fibre-controlled.

-\item if there no such fiber and orientation preserving isomorphisms $\torus \alpha \to \torus \beta$, but if there exists $\Psi: \bbJ_\alpha \to \bbJ_\beta$ that is fiber and orientation preserving for the vertices, the algorithm outputs $\cal O$, a non-empty finite collection of such isomorphisms of graphs of groups.
+\item if there no such fibre and orientation preserving isomorphisms $\torus \alpha \to \torus \beta$, but if there exists $\Psi: \bbJ_\alpha \to \bbJ_\beta$ that is fibre and orientation preserving for the vertices, the algorithm outputs $\cal O$, a non-empty finite collection of such isomorphisms of graphs of groups.

-\item If there is no $\Psi: \bbJ_\alpha \to \bbJ_\beta$ that is fiber and orientation preserving for the vertices, the algorithm outputs $\calO$, the empty set. \end{itemize}
+\item If there is no $\Psi: \bbJ_\alpha \to \bbJ_\beta$ that is fibre and orientation preserving for the vertices, the algorithm outputs $\calO$, the empty set. \end{itemize}

 \end{prop}

 \begin{proof}